i-walk-away/pydantic_quest/lessons/pydantic-vs-dataclasses/theory.md

 The real problem is _architectural_.

-Our function that calculates the age is part of the business logic layer of the app.
+Our function that calculates the age is part of the business logic layer.
 Its job is to just calculate the age.
 The only thing that matters to a function in the business logic layer, is that the input data is valid, without having a slightest clue about _how_ that validation is enforced.